pado-labs/awesome-izk/README.md

 # Awesome-IZK
 Created for Web3 builders.
 (Keep updating...)

-- Interactive Zero-Knowledge (IZK) proofs are another type of zero-knowledge proof system,in which the proof is consists of a multi-round protocol between the prover and verifier.
+- Interactive Zero-Knowledge (IZK) proofs are another type of zero-knowledge proof system, in which the proof consists of a multi-round protocol between the prover and verifier.
 They are also called as designed verifier zero-knowledge protocols.
 They are complements of zk-SNARKs/zk-STARKs.

 - IZK enjoys the following benefits, and we believe it will become a key building block for Web3 applications.